Networked Robotics Corporation Toll free support

 3) Network Metadata Assignment:

-Monitored device type (e.g. humidity, co2 concentration, temperature) is determined by the network command/response sent to the NTMS by the data collection service, and the NTMS port configuration and firmware, rather than by the monitored device or instrument.
-A Voltage request by the data collection server always returns a voltage or an error.
-The network data collection service thus relies on accurate, malleable NTMS firmware for accurate metadata assignment.
+The monitored device type (e.g. humidity, co2 concentration, id, temperature) is determined by the network command/response sent to the NTMS by the data collection service.
+The "tagging" of parameters by a device's own machine language is thus irrelevant to the network data collection service.
+(It is relevant for NTMS firmware performance) A voltage request by the data collection server always returns a voltage or an error.
+A temperature request always returns a temperature or an error.
+The network data collection service thus relies on the NTMS network hardware to accurately relay the correct data type based on its understanding of the target machine connected and its machine language.

 4) Network Command Single Response: